 To learn more on the topics, eligibility criteria and the submission of proposals to the JTC2019, please consult the Call Announcement.

-The link to the submission web site will be provided here soon.
+The links to the submission web sites are:

-Please also consult the JTC 2019 online presentation and flyer (JTC 2019 electronic version and JTC 2019 printable version, for home and office printing – coming soon).
+Please also consult the JTC 2019 online presentation (or its extended version) and flyer (JTC2019 Information flyer [web] and FLAG-ERA JTC2019 Information flyer [print]), for home and office printing – coming soon).